craig8196/the-river-protocol/PROTOCOL.md

 ## Attack Mitigation
 Here we outline attack vectors and how they are overcome or mitigated.
 TODO - add additional details and analysis.
+TODO - additional research on other attacks, including attacks on encryption.

 ### DDoS
 No known server-side solution.
 ISP, Firewall, and intermediate network devices may have ways of mitigating.
-Incoming traffic can be increasingly dropped and only established connections can be handled.
+Incoming traffic can be increasingly dropped and only previously established connections can be handled.

 ### DDoS Amplification
 **Problem:**